 “There are some that will enter into a marriage because they believe that this will improve their life’s circumstances.
 Circumstances such as financial, status, value, and security.”

 Unfortunately, marrying for these reasons doesn’t lead to any good.

 You cannot build a good life with someone else if you continue harboring your old wounds.
 These are things you need to deal with on your own.

 No one is going to fix your life for you.
 Marriage will not be a cure for your suffering.
-It is absolutely crucial that you take time before you commit to look inside, understand yourself more, and heal.
+You must take time before you commit to looking inside, understand yourself more, and heal.

 Another classic reason why people get married even when they’re not ready yet—they feel pressured.

 They’re getting old.
 They want to have kids.
 Everyone else is starting a family.
 On societal pressure, Thomas mentions an important factor – feeling socially accepted:

 “One of the major reasons people get married is because “society” has taught us that we SHOULD be married by a certain age.
 We start to look at the people around us and feel like we will be more socially accepted if we are married.”

 And that’s completely normal.
 You don’t want to feel left out.